UK approves Oxford/AstraZeneca COVID-19 vaccine | Health

 UK approves Oxford/AstraZeneca COVID-19 vaccine

-The UK on Wednesday approved the COVID-19 vaccine developed by scientists at Oxford University and produced by AstraZeneca for human use, the second coronavirus vaccine to be cleared for rollout in Britain after the Pfizer/BioNTech jabs.
+The UK on Wednesday approved a cheaper and easy-to-handle COVID-19 vaccine developed by scientists at Oxford University and produced by AstraZeneca for human use, the second coronavirus vaccine to be cleared for rollout in Britain after the Pfizer/BioNTech jabs.
 The Oxford vaccine, which also has a tie-up with the Serum Institute of India, was being evaluated by the British regulator - the Medicines and Healthcare products Regulatory Agency (MHRA) - after the final cut of data was submitted by the government last week.

 The approval by the MHRA means the vaccine is both ''safe and effective'' and the government's Department of Health and Social Care (DHSC) said that the National Health Service (NHS) will prioritise giving the first of the two-dose vaccine to those in the most high-risk groups quickly. ''It is truly fantastic news – and a triumph for British science – that the vaccine has been approved for use.
 We will now move to vaccinate as many people as quickly as possible,'' said British Prime Minister Boris Johnson.